Niyigena-Yves/Web_Infrastructure_APIs/README.md

 - Performance optimization
 - Security best practices

-##  Demo Script

-For the 2-minute demo video:

-1. **Show local development** (30 seconds)
-   - Start the application locally
-   - Demonstrate weather lookup for different cities
-   - Show filtering and sorting features

-2. **Demonstrate load balancing** (60 seconds)
-   - Access application through load balancer
-   - Show server information changing between instances
-   - Display analytics showing distributed requests

-3. **Highlight key features** (30 seconds)
-   - Mobile responsiveness
-   - Error handling
-   - Real-time data updates

-The application successfully meets all assignment requirements while providing a genuinely useful service that users would actually want to use for checking weather conditions worldwide.
+The application provides a genuinely useful service that users would actually want to use for checking weather conditions worldwide.